Learning Factory: Hochschule Reutlingen: Werk150

+Dresden University of Technology: Process-to-Order Lab (P2O-Lab)

+The P2O-Lab is a 110 m2 learning factory on the premises of the Dresden University of Technology.
+Building on solution approaches from the fields of modularization, digitization and artificial intelligence, the P2O-Lab investigates the next steps to serve highly variable markets with almost binary product life cycles.
+The P2O-Lab asks itself which requirements, models, methods, and tools must be fulfilled for this.
+As an accompanying UserStory, the goal is to derive, evaluate and implement a suitable process from existing plant modules directly from the product order.
+The findings from the current research are subsequently flowing into the teaching of the Faculty of Electrical Engineering at the TU Dresden.
+In addition, students as well as external persons have the opportunity to gain hands-on experience in the P2O-Lab in the context of workshops and internships.

 Learning factories in industry

 MPS Lernplattform

-Since 2011, the MPS Lernplattform of the Daimler AG manufactures different products on 3000 m² with the main topic of lean production.
+Since 2011, the MPS Lernplattform of the Daimler AG manufactures different products on 3000 m2 with the main topic of lean production.
 The original components of the production as well as 1:10 models with several simulations are used.
 A press shop, body shop, paint shop, assembly and logistics as parts of the automobile industry are simulated.
 The assembled products can be reused after the training: e.g. roof control units, sun visors, covers, floor mats or room tears.
 Qualified in-house employees carry out the training who have didactical background knowledge as well as long-term experience in the production area.
 The training consists of 20% theory and 80% practice.
 More than ten different learning modules are offered for participants who take important insights to their daily work.
 The MPS Lernplattform increasingly relies on cooperation with external partners such as the TU Darmstadt.

 Festo Learning Factory Scharnhausen

 The Festo Learning Factory in Scharnhausen is operated by Festo AG since 2014 with four different topics: mechanical processing (1), valve and valve terminal assembly (2), automation and process improvement (4), administration of the learning factory (4).
 Pneumatic valves and valve terminals are manufactured on 220 m² on four rooms.
 More than forty learning modules are offered on fourteen different workplaces.
 The participants are exclusively from Festo, especially for the training of new operators and advanced qualification of incumbent workers.
 Each team leader or a qualified team specialist trains the operators by themselves.
-Therefore ‘Train-the-trainer’-modules have been developed.
+Therefore 'Train-the-trainer'-modules have been developed.
 The trainings are developed continuously.
 New products, new processes, new production equipment are integrated.